C-Loftus/sight-free-talon/readme.md

 # Sight-Free-Talon

 This repository is intended to hold code useful for using Talon with a vision impairment or eye strain.
-This code may allow easier interaction with tools like screen readers, text-to-speech, or forms of alternative user feedback like buzzers, pedals, etc.
+This code may allow easier interaction with tools like screen readers, text-to-speech, or forms of alternative user feedback like software beeps, hardware buzzers, pedals, etc.

 The current priority is to focus on Windows.
 This repository is relatively experimental.